surister/cratedb-guide/docs/getting-started/create-user.rst

 Now try navigating to the :ref:`crate-admin-ui:index` in your browser.
-In the URL below, please replace ``cratedb.example.org`` with the host name or IP address of the machine CreateDB is running on and sign in with your newly created user account::
+In the URL below, please replace ``cratedb.example.org`` with the host name or IP address of the machine CrateDB is running on and sign in with your newly created user account::

    http://cratedb.example.org:4200/